 (Admission requirements are subject to change in order to comply with entry requirement regulations).

-8. Programme Leader Responsibilities
+8. Director of Education Responsibilities

-They will have responsibility for implementing the strategic direction of the courses within their programme and for co-ordinating the academic administration necessary for its successful day-to-day operation.
+He/She will have responsibility for implementing the strategic direction of the courses within the programme and for co-ordinating the academic administration necessary for its successful day-to-day operation.